amitbiswas1992/bitcoinprice/README.md

 ### Price Details

  - I just passed the object of the price which was used in listing.
-And then showing the prices of the USD, GDP and Euro.
+And then showing the prices of the USD, GBP and Euro.

 ### Run the App